 How many residents are at the facility at one time?

-Up to 16 residents at our Illawarra Treatment Facility (Berkeley) with an additional 2 beds available for crisis/short aftercare stays.
-Our Phoenix Treatment Facility (Manly) can accommodate up to 10 residents and we also have 2 spaces avilable for day program clients at each facility.
+Up to 16 residents at our Illawarra Treatment Facility (Berkeley) with an additional 2 beds available for assertive aftercare/re-access bed stays.
+We also have 2 spaces avilable for day program clients at each facility.

 How long is the program?

 Approximately 8 weeks.
-The length of the treatment may be varied depending upon individual recovery goals.
+However, the length of the treatment may be varied depending upon individual recovery goals.

 Can I smoke?